markasch/ML-PREP-2025/03WavePropagation/README.md

 ## Software Setup

-For gseismic wave propagation, we will require a basic python environment with a number of specific packages that will be loaded when necessary.
-Please follow the instructions in this [document](../01_setup.pdf).
+For gseismic wave propagation, we will require a basic python environment and then an installation of the SPECFEM software packages.

 ### Python environment